PrineetKaur/AI-Doc-Pipeline/README.md

 # AI Pipeline for Technical Documentation

-Welcome to the **AI Documentation Pipeline** --- an end-to-end automated workflow that transforms an OpenAPI specification into clean, structured API documentation using AI, with an optional human review step and static site generation.
+An end-to-end automated workflow that transforms an OpenAPI specification into clean, structured API documentation using AI, with an optional human review step and static site generation.

 ------------------------------------------------------------------------

-## 🚀 Overview
+## Project Overview

 This project demonstrates how AI can be integrated into the technical documentation lifecycle.
 The pipeline automatically: